ben-dennenboom/snake/README.md

 # Snake 🐍

-A modern, cross-platform Snake game built with Phaser 3, Vite, and TypeScript.
+A faithful recreation of the classic Nokia 5110 Snake game built with Phaser 3, Vite, and TypeScript.
 This game is designed to work on web browsers and can be ported to iOS and Android using Capacitor.

 ## 🎮 Features

+- Authentic Nokia 5110 LCD display aesthetics
-- Classic Snake gameplay with modern graphics
+- Monochrome pixel graphics
+- Device-style screen border
 - Responsive design that works on all devices
 - Cross-platform support (Web, iOS*, Android*)
 - Modern development stack with hot reload